Temperate rainforest: Vinatovača rainforest (Serbia)

-The Vinatovača rainforest, alternatively spelled vintovača, is the only rainforest in Serbia.
+The Vinatovača rainforest, alternatively spelled Vintovača, is the only rainforest in Serbia.
 It has been left undisturbed for centuries due to strict conservation laws starting in the 17th century.

 Vinatovača is situated in the central Kučaj mountains in the Upper Resava region, at an altitude between 640 m and 800 m.
 It is isolated and hard to reach which helped its preservation.
 It is believed that trees have not been cut in Vinatovača since about 1650.
 Being under strict protection means not only that the trees that die of old age are not being cleared or removed, but even picking herbs or mushrooms is forbidden.
 It is considered as an example of what central and eastern Serbia's natural look is.
 Beech trees are up to 45 m tall and some specimens are estimated to be over 300 years old.

 Asia

 Caspian Hyrcanian forest (Iran and Azerbaijan)

-The Caspian Hyrcanian mixed forests ecoregion in northern Iran contains a jungle in the form of a rain forest which stretches from the east in the Khorasan province to the west in the Ardabil Province, covering the other provinces of Gilan, Mazandaran, and Golestan.
-The Elburz or Alborz mountain range is the highest mountain range in the Middle East which captures the moisture of the Caspian Sea to its north and forms subtropical and temperate rain forests in the northern part of Iran.
+The Caspian Hyrcanian mixed forests ecoregion in northern Iran contains a jungle in the form of a rainforest which stretches from the east in the Khorasan province to the west in the Ardabil Province, covering the other provinces of Gilan, Mazandaran, and Golestan.
+The Elburz or Alborz mountain range is the highest mountain range in the Middle East which captures the moisture of the Caspian Sea to its north and forms subtropical and temperate rainforests in the northern part of Iran.
 The Iranians call this forest and region Shomal which means north in Persian.
 This forest was known for most of the history for being home to the now extinct Caspian Tiger.

 In southeast Azerbaijan, this ecoregion includes the Lankaran Lowland and the Talysh Mountains, the latter being evenly divided with Iran to the south.
 They are deciduous forests containing tree species such as black alder (Alnus glutinosa subsp. barbata), hornbeam (Carpinus betulus and C. orientalis), Caucasian wingnut (Pterocarya fraxinifolia), chestnut-leaved oak (Quercus castaneifolia), Caucasian oak (Quercus macranthera), oriental beech (Fagus orientalis), Persian ironwood (Parrotia persica) and Persian silk tree (Albizia julibrissin).

 The existing protected areas in Azerbaijan include: